 After that, the city was successively controlled by various regional empires.
 Kabul was a major center under Emperor Timur (14th century) and later became an important city in the Delhi-based Mughal empire (1526-1857).
 It was briefly under British colonial rule, but gained independence in 1919.
 Prior to the Soviet invasion, the city was growing and modernizing.

-Kabul has been the center of the new, democratically elected government in Afghanistan since 2001.
-Soldiers from dozens of nations have sought to stabilize the region, and Kabul is an important city in the ongoing battle against Islamist militants.
+In 2001 Kabul became the center of a democratically elected government.
+Soldiers from dozens of nations have long sought to stabilize the region, and Kabul has always been a critical city in the ongoing battle against Islamist militants.

 God is moving in Kabul in small ways.
 In one particular downtrodden minority group, perhaps a few hundred have responded to the Gospel.
 Among other ethnic groups in the city, there is a tiny trickle of response.
 Over the past decade media outreach has multiplied in the major languages.
 This gives unprecedented access to the Scriptures in a variety of local languages on mobile devices.

-Following the removal of the Taliban, dozens of NGOs were based in Kabul.
-Today most of those groups have left, with a few relocating to other cities.
+After the Taliban was removed in 2001, dozens of NGOs temporarily moved to Kabul.
+Today most of those groups have left.
 There has been a steady decline in Christian witness in the capital.
-The security situation has deteriorated so much that few Westerners dare live in the city.
-Both criminal activity and Islamist militants make Kabul an increasingly dangerous place to live, especially for foreigners.
+And the security situation has steadily and significantly deteriorated.
+Both criminal activity and Islamist militants make Kabul an immensely dangerous place to live, especially for foreigners and believers.